Kashmir: 1947 and 1948

 Ranbir Singh's grandson Hari Singh, who had ascended the throne of Kashmir in 1925, was the reigning monarch in 1947 at the conclusion of British rule of the subcontinent and the subsequent partition of the British Indian Empire into the newly independent Dominion of India and the Dominion of Pakistan.
 According to Burton Stein's History of India, Kashmir was neither as large nor as old an independent state as Hyderabad; it had been created rather off-handedly by the British after the first defeat of the Sikhs in 1846, as a reward to a former official who had sided with the British.
-The Himalayan kingdom was connected to India through a district of the Punjab, but its population was 77 per cent Muslim and it shared a boundary with Pakistan.
+The Himalayan kingdom was connected to India through a district of the Punjab, but its population was 77 percent Muslim, and it shared a boundary with Pakistan.
 Hence, it was anticipated that the maharaja would accede to Pakistan when the British paramountcy ended on 14–15 August.
 When he hesitated to do this, Pakistan launched a guerrilla onslaught meant to frighten its ruler into submission.
-Instead the Maharaja appealed to Mountbatten for assistance, and the governor-general agreed on the condition that the ruler accede to India.
+Instead, the Maharaja appealed to Mountbatten for assistance, and the governor-general agreed on the condition that the ruler accede to India.
 Indian soldiers entered Kashmir and drove the Pakistani-sponsored irregulars from all but a small section of the state.
 The United Nations was then invited to mediate the quarrel.
 The UN mission insisted that the opinion of Kashmiris must be ascertained, while India insisted that no referendum could occur until all of the state had been cleared of irregulars.

 In the last days of 1948, a ceasefire was agreed under UN auspices.
 However, since the plebiscite demanded by the UN was never conducted, relations between India and Pakistan soured, and eventually led to two more wars over Kashmir in 1965 and 1999.

 Current status and political divisions

 The disputed territory of the princely state of Jammu and Kashmir divided between:

 India has control of about half the area of the former princely state of Jammu and Kashmir, which comprises Jammu and Kashmir and Ladakh, while Pakistan controls a third of the region, divided into two provinces, Azad Kashmir and Gilgit-Baltistan.
 Jammu and Kashmir and Ladakh are administered by India as union territories.
-They formed a single state until 5 August 2019, when the state was bifurcated and its limited autonomy was revoked.
+They formed a single state until 5 August 2019, when the state was bifurcated, and its limited autonomy was revoked.